ShihoWasTaken/ezlanguage/doc/doc-compilateur-ENG.md

 **--warning:** Displays all the "warning" messages.
 Short version : -w
 ## Other options
-**--noexec:** Specifie the compiler to not run the executable generated after the compilation process.
+**--noexec:** Specifies the compiler to not run the executable generated after the compilation process.